apache/opennlp/opennlp-extensions/opennlp-embeddings/README.md

 ## See also

+- [`TRAINING.md`](TRAINING.md) for distilling your own table from a sentence-transformer teacher, including the multilingual SentencePiece worked example.
 - The Dev Manual chapter (`opennlp-docs/src/docbkx/embeddings.xml`) for the same material in the manual.
 - `opennlp-dl` for the contextual, ONNX-backed sentence vector path, which shares the `TextEmbedder` interface with this module.